morsedan/UDTechnicalInterviewPrep/README.md

 ## Data Structures

 Data structures are simply a way of storing data.
-These ways of storing data were conceived to solve some problem.
+Each of these ways of storing data was conceived to solve some problem.
 The basic data structures are below:

 - [Stack](https://github.com/morsedan/UDDTechnicalInterviewPrep/blob/main/DataStructures/Stack.md)
 - [Queue](https://github.com/morsedan/UDDTechnicalInterviewPrep/blob/main/DataStructures/Queue.md)